-The thing is spray foam can pass code without hitting those R-Value numbers and it all comes down to how it performs.
-Inspectors don’t take the foam insulation contractors word for it, but they do take the word science.
+The thing is injection foam and spray foam can pass code without hitting those R-Value numbers and it all comes down to how it performs.
+Inspectors don’t take the foam insulation contractor's word for it, but they do take the word science.

-Both of these programs test the performance based on the data provided and gives a pass or fail that the contractor can then give to the inspector.
+Both of these programs test the performance based on the data provided and give a pass or fail that the contractor can then give to the inspector.

 Best Insulation R-Value and Ratings

 So, when it comes down to it R-Value is important if you plan to use materials like fiberglass, foam board, or cellulose, but if you’re looking to create an air seal, then those numbers don’t mean as much.